The Mechanics of

 backstreet boys screamed the gurl

-this is a quote, “Oh my God its’ the backstreet boys” should be contained
+quote, “Oh my God its’ the backstreet boys” should be contained within

-should be a comma after “boys” and before the quotation mark that should be
+comma after “boys” and before the quotation mark that should be there.

 30. Oh my God its’